Promoting Indigenous Research Leadership (PIRL)

 - Special consideration is given to faculty who are actively amending a previously submitted NIH research grant application that was not funded.

-In addition to completing the brief online application, applicants must submit the following as attachments to the application:
+In addition to completing a brief online application, applicants must submit the following as attachments to the application:

 - An NIH Biosketch (preferred) or Curriculum Vitae.

-- A description (300 words or less) of the Indigenous community-based research currently underway or planned within the next three years.
+- A description (300 words or less) of the Indigenous community-based health research currently underway or planned within the next three years.

 - A letter from the chair or dean of the applicant's department/school/college outlining the applicant's readiness for the workshop.
 The letter should indicate how participation in the workshop will advance the investigator's research plans, as well as offer a vision for her or his research progress over the next three years.